quantsbin/BiblioPixel/doc/overview/The-run-section.md

 # The `run` section

-`run` is a value section with nine optional parameters.
+`run` is a value section with nine optional fields:

 * `amt` (default `1`): Frame interval - the number of frames between individual updates